rajShaibya/Infonetica_Workspace/README.md

 # Machine Engine Infonetica Assignment

-This project is a basic machine engine built with C# and ASP.NET Core.
+This project is a basic machine engine built with C# and .NET8.
 It lets you define machines, states, and actions.
 You can choose states and define actions that map from one state to another.
 NOTE: You can have only one initial state.

 ---